PandoraPay/go-pandora-pay/README.md

 The main reasons why DPOS has been chosen over POS:
 1. Delegating your stake increases security.
-2. Delegating your stake to someone to stake increases anonymity as you don't need to be online for staking.
+2. Delegating your stake to someone to stake increases privacy as you don't need to be online for staking.
 3. Completely offline can be done to increase the security.
-4. DPOS avoids using the griding technique to solve the POS short range vulnerability
+4. Griding technique and short range attack vector attack is solved using DPOS
 5. Future proposals:
     1. state trie proofs to prove to light clients the state.
-    2. sharding.
-Creating multiple distinct shards and splitting the state trie into `n` shards
-    3. creating macro blocks by selecting specific nodes for a meta chain.
+    2. creating macro blocks by selecting specific nodes for a meta chain.
 This allows light consensus.
+    3. scalability.
+There will be research done to understand the best way to scale up the technology.

 # DISCLAIMER:
 This source code is released for research purposes only, with the intent of researching and studying a decentralized p2p network protocol.